-Golden Greek Tortoise
+Golden Greek Tortoise care

 Golden Greek tortoises are the rarest as far as being able to find available and purchase.
 Baby Golden Greek tortoises for sale can also be the most expensive of all the greek tortoises.
 Depending on the subspecies of tortoise, most Greek tortoises are available from time to time.
 Forms such as the Ibera Greek tortoise for sale, and now the Golden Greek tortoise have produced well under captive conditions.
 Greek tortoise hatchlings for sale can be found here at tortoise town for most of the year.

 Greek tortoise Keepers are strongly advised to refrain from buying captive bred Greek tortoises ONLY.
 Captive bred Greek tortoises are typically offered for sale in spring and late summer.
 As always, buy captive bred over wild caught as care is much easier and healthy tortoises are key.

-Greek Tortoise Size
+Greek Tortoise for sale – Size

 At hatching, most Greek tortoises are no more than an inch in length.
 They can grow rapidly when overfed and reports of them reaching 4 inches in less than two years is common, but not recommended.
 Being prepared to care for your new baby tortoise for sale for years to come is an important part of adopting a new Greek.

-Greek Tortoise Life Span
+Golden Greek Tortoise Life Span

 Testudo graeca subspecies are known to be some of the longest-lived of the greek tortoises for sale.
 Reports suggest well into the 100s.
 In the wild, many do not live past the age of 20 due to predation and other factors.
 When kept safe and under optimum conditions, Greek tortoises, when housed correctly, can thrive and can live to old age.
 Some Greeks have even outlived their keepers.